 In the early part of the school year individual students from any school can apply to represent New Zealand in IYPT.
 Students carry out research and present their findings to the National Organising Committee in a series of interviews.
 The five most successful students are selected by the NOC to represent NZ in IYPT.

 In addition to the international competition, IYPT, New Zealand students have the option to participate in a national school-based competition NZYPT.
 This competition uses a subset of seven problems from the seventeen problems in IYPT.
 The IYPT problems are announced in (approx.) August of the previous year.
 A school can enter up to two teams consisting of three students in each team.
-The teams have the option to compete face to face or via “ZOOM” type online debates.
+Teams can be composed of students from more than one school if requird.
 The top team from this competition receives the NZYPT top school trophy and the 2nd and 3rd placed teams are awarded medals.
 The top team as well as individual students whose research is of a sufficiently high standard are considered for New Zealand representation in IYPT.
 We rely on the generous support of the New Zealand Royal Society, the New Zealand Institute of Physics, tertiary institutions and the Physics teaching community to carry out this event annually.

 New Zealand has competed in IYPT since 2003 and New Zealand teams have a strong reputation in the event where our highly respected teams are regularly awarded medals.
 The competition is all about problem solving, teamwork, thinking outside of the square and explaining complex scientific ideas concisely.
 NZYPT is proud to excite student interest in Physics and encourage diversity and creativity in student focussed research.
 The four students who have won Te Puiaki Kaipūtaiao Ānamata - The Prime Minister’s Future Scientist Prize after taking part in IYPT reflect the all-round ability required to do well in this tournament.